 Brendon Stud is located within Brendon Equestrian Centre at the foot of the South Downs in the village of Pyecombe.
-We are a family run business headed by Valerie Light and daughters, Shirley, Caraleen & Trish.
+We are a family run business headed by Valerie Light and daughters, Shirley, Caraleen & Jacqui.
 The stud is part of a bigger picture.
 As well as breeding competition horses for all disciplines [although we specialise in Showjumping], we also import horses to produce and sell on.
-We run a comprehensive Show Centre with affiliated Jumping shows, along with unaffiliated jumping, dressage and showing shows.
+We run a comprehensive Show Centre with affiliated Jumping shows, along with affiliated and unaffiliated dressage, arena eventing, unaffiliated jumping and showing shows.
 We have a saddlery shop on site, [and online] alongside the saddlery we sell a quality range of Feed and bedding.

 The BS Stallions can be seen competing at shows all over the south of England (and occasionally further away!)